 - Now add asafoetida and green chilies.
 Saute until asafoetida is fragrant.

-- In slow flame, add turmeric powder and toss in the oil for a second.
+- Turn to low heat, add turmeric powder and toss in the oil for a second.

 - Then add shredded cabbage, water and salt.

-- Cover the pan with the lid and simmer the flame.
+- Cover the pan with the lid and simmer the heat.
 Cook it till cabbage becomes soft and tender, by stirring occasionally.

 - Add chickpea flour and cook uncovered until the cabbage becomes dry.